Cuerpo y Alma

-Cuerpo y Alma (I'm Yours in Non-Spanish-speaking territories) is the third bilingual studio album by Colombian-American singer-songwriter Soraya, released on May 16, 2000 by Universal Music Latin.
+Cuerpo y Alma (I'm Yours in Non-Spanish-speaking territories) is the third bilingual studio album by Colombian-American singer-songwriter Soraya, released on May 16, 2000, by Universal Music Latin.
 All the songs on the album are original and were fully or partly composed by Soraya.
-On the 5 of july of 2000, just 3 weeks after the release, Soraya was diagnosed with stage III breast cancer, and she had to put her career on hold, in order to recuperate.
+On the 5 of July 2000, just 3 weeks after the release, Soraya was diagnosed with stage III breast cancer, and she had to put her career on hold, in order to recuperate.

 "I'm yours" and "¿Where did you go?", were the only two singles that were released to promote the album, and even though Soraya couldn't promote them in person, they had great success in radio stations.

 Track listing

 All songs written by Soraya, except where noted.